 Combine the yogurt, oats, apple, almonds, cranberries, cinnamon and honey in a medium bowl.
 Cover and let sit in the refrigerator overnight.

-To serve, divide into 4 bowls and top with chopped almonds and fresh berries.
+To serve, divide into 4 bowls and top nuts, and fruit.